SingingBush/barcode4j/README.md

 - [ ] Adding Test Coverage
 - [ ] Move to standard maven project structure
 - [ ] Publish build artifacts to maven central

+I had wanted to update the Saxon module to support Saxon 9.
+Saxonica now ship 3 builds: Saxon-HE, Saxon-PE, and Saxon-EE.
+The first of which (Home Edition) is available via maven.
+I did the initial work to update but it turns out element extensibility is not available in Saxon Home Edition (the _net.sf.saxon.style.ExtensionElementFactory_ that is required is not available).